dashnex/api-docs/README.md

 ## Customization

-To update the Swagger documentation, replace the `public/swagger.json` file with your own OpenAPI/Swagger specification.
+To update the Swagger documentation, add the `public/*.json` file with your own OpenAPI/Swagger specification and update `public/index.html`.